Basic Trouble Shooting

 Pass along these radio best practices and see how many radio “problems” disappear:

-- Hold two way radio two inches away from the mouth while speaking.
+- Hold two way radio 50mm away from the mouth while speaking.

-- Press firmly on the PTT button until done speaking to guarantee messages are fully transmitted.
+- Press firmly on the PTT button and mentally count to ‘one’ before commencing to speak, to guarantee messages are fully transmitted.

 Best Practice for Maintenance and Storage